jameskolean/gatsby-jameskolean-tech/_data/post/2022-08-29-prisma-rest-graphql.md

 # Easy REST and GraphQL with Prisma

 Prisma is an Object to Relational Mapper (ORM) that makes working with databases more accessible and consistent.
-Prisma supports both Relational Databased like PostgreSQL and Document Databases MongoDB.
+Prisma supports both Relational Databases like PostgreSQL and Document Databases MongoDB.

 Let's use Prisma to see how we can set up a simple REST API and a GrapgQL API for the same data model.
-We will use the model with one-to-one, one-to-many, and many-to-many relationships to see how these are managed in the ORM.
+We will use a model with one-to-one, one-to-many, and many-to-many relationships to see how these are managed in the ORM.

 Model

-Author
-books (many)
+- Authorbooks (many)
-biography (one)
+  - biography (one)
-Biography
+- Biography
-subject (one)
+  - subject (one)
-Book
+- Book
-author (one)
+  - author (one)
-category (many)
+  - category (many)
-Category
+- Category
-book (many)
+  - book (many)

 Relationships

-'one-to-one' relationship is Author to Biography 'one-to-many' relationship is Author to Books 'many-to-many' relationship is Categories to Books
+- 'one-to-one' relationship is Author to Biography
+- 'one-to-many' relationship is Author to Books
+- 'many-to-many' relationship is Categories to Books

 We will tackle this in 5 parts.

-Run Relational Database locally.
+1. Run Relational Database locally.
-Implement CRUD (Create Read Update Delete) on the Book model with Prisma.
+1. Implement CRUD (Create Read Update Delete) on the Book model with Prisma.
-Add additional models and relationships.
+1. Add additional models and relationships.
-Create a REST API with the Book Model.
+1. Create a REST API with the Book Model.
-Create a GraphQL API with the Book Model.
+1. Create a GraphQL API with the Book Model.

 ## Run Relational Database locally.